June 11, 2026

 Moving day tips

-At the new house, set up their “landing room” with the same items from the old house and bring their crates, food/water and litter box in before you start moving the rest of your belongings inside.
-Open their doors and let them come out on their own when they are ready.
+At the new house, set up their “landing room” with the same items from the old house and bring their crates, food, water and litter box in before you start moving the rest of your belongings inside.
+Open the door to their crate and let them come out on their own when they are ready.
 Have their favourite person sit with them so that they feel safe.
 Setting up a pheromone diffuser in the room will help, as well.

 One step at a time